Important Note: I toyed with the idea of calling this product MightyMath for fun. Then my common sense kicked in

 back memories of elementary school.
 You can do more complicated

-calculations in the sequence order style of a hand calculator.
-You can
+calculations in the sequence order style of a hand calculator using

 even do simulations with logical branches and iterations.
 In all cases,